maq77/CAI2_SWD5_S10_Team5/README.md

 - Email : admin@gmail.com
 - Password : Admin@123
 4. Use Chatbot when Production
--uncomment line in send message in try block
+- uncomment line in send message in try block
--it uses real AI Model (Mistral)
+- it uses real AI Model (Mistral)